jeanc18rlos/dental-vip-cms/src/pages/en/specialties/dental-implants/index.md

-    implants. <b>In our clinic the second phase of the treatment or prosthetic phase is always in charge of the Prosthodontics Specialist Dentist</b>, since no one better than him is able to handle the complicated principles and foundations of occlusion physiology, that is, in the way he should relate that implant and that prosthesis with the rest of the teeth when the patient comes into function to eat and chew.</p> <p>Finally, and in pro of the long-term success of the treatment, it is also imperative to highlight the importance of <b>complying with a good consensual periodontal maintenance protocol</b>, which at 12-month intervals, allows us to keep healthy gums and prosthetic elements in perfect aesthetic and
+    implants. <b>In our clinic the second phase of the treatment or prosthetic phase is always in charge of the Prosthodontics Specialist Dentist</b>, since no one better than him is able to handle the complicated principles and foundations of occlusion physiology, that is to say, in the way that implant and prosthesis should be related to the rest of the teeth when the patient comes into fuction to eat and chew.</p> <p>Finally, and in pro of the long-term success of the treatment, it is also imperative to highlight the importance of <b>complying with a good consensual periodontal maintenance protocol</b>, which at 12-month intervals, allows us to keep healthy gums and prosthetic elements in perfect aesthetic and